-Kotor Kitties is U.S-based charity that's sterilising cats in Kotor and around Montenegro.
+Kotor Kitties is a charity that sterilises cats in Kotor and around Montenegro.

 Kotor has always been a home to cats and the town's population is watched over by its big cousin, the Lion of Saint Mark, the symbol of Venice, which looks out from walls and buildings throughout the town.